MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 + Sampling is over a subset of source data.
 For large data sources, it's possible for the wizard to miss fields.
 You might need to extend the schema, or correct the inferred data types, if sampling is insufficient.

-+ AI enrichment, as exposed in the portal, is limited to a subset of built-in skills.
++ AI enrichment, as exposed in the Azure portal, is limited to a subset of built-in skills.

 + A [knowledge store](knowledge-store-concept-intro.md), which can be created by the **Import data** wizard, is limited to a few default projections and uses a default naming convention.
 If you want to customize names or projections, you'll need to create the knowledge store through REST API or the SDKs.

 ## Secure connections

-The import wizards make outbound connections using the portal controller and public endpoints.
+The import wizards make outbound connections using the Azure portal controller and public endpoints.
 You can't use the wizards if Azure resources are accessed over a private connection or through a shared private link.

 You can use the wizards over restricted public connections, but not all functionality is available.

 + On a search service, importing the built-in sample data requires a public endpoint and no firewall rules.

-  Sample data is hosted by Microsoft on specific Azure resources.
-The portal controller connects to those resources over a public endpoint.
+  Sample data is hosted by Microsoft on specific Azure resources. the Azure portal controller connects to those resources over a public endpoint.
 If you put your search service behind a firewall, you get this error when attempting to retrieve the builtin sample data: `Import configuration failed, error creating Data Source`, followed by `"An error has occured."`.

 + On supported Azure data sources protected by firewalls, you can retrieve data if you have the right firewall rules in place.